-Haytham is an arabic, muslim, physicist, mathematician, astronomer and philosopher lived between 965-1040.
+Haytham is a physicist, mathematician, astronomer and philosopher lived between 965-1040.
 He was born in Basra (Iraq) and died in Cairo (Egypt).
 He is known with his important studies on optics.
 He is the first who stated that the vision occurs when light reflects on an object and then is directed to one’s eyes.

 Medieval Europe know Haytham as the Plotemy the Second or simply The Physicist (Plotemy is the famous geographer from Alexandria).

 If we pass his biography and focus on what he did, we should mention his greatest study Kitab al-Manazir (Book of Optics).
 In his book, he first told the anatomy of the eye like a medical doctor.
 This book has been translated into Latin in the 12th century and influenced the west world for a long time.
 His works in optics can be divided into catoptrics (discipline of the reflection of light) and dioptrics (discipline of the refraction of light).
 He studied the structure of eye, illusion, perspective, refraction of the light and the dark room, in his book.
 According to the Euclid and Plotemy, vision occurs as the human eye emitting rays of light (!) to the objects.
 However, Haytham proposed the opposite and proved that the light is directed from the source to every-direction with his dark room (camara obscura) experiment.
 Lights from the sun or another light source entering to a dark room through a pin-hole occurs reversed on the wall (in the opposite of the hole).
 This is the foundation of modern cameras.

 The duty of the man who investigates the writings of scientists, if learning the truth is his goal, is to make himself an enemy of all that he reads, and … attack it from every side.
 He should also suspect himself as he performs his critical examination of it, so that he may avoid falling into either prejudice or leniency. -Alhazen